 For the purpose of admission, an international student is defined as a student who is, or will be, in the United States on a non-immigrant visa.
 International applicants are required to submit all application requirements

-Questions about the JD Credential Assembly Service can be directed to LSAC at 215-968-1001, or LSACINFO@LSAC.org.
+Questions about the Credential Assembly Service may be directed to LSAC at 215-968-1001, or LSACINFO@LSAC.org.